The acyclicity of the complex of homologous curves: PL--Morse theory for cell complexes

 \bn It now remains to show that for a choice of $\dagger = \adj, \face$, the induced map of chain complexes

-\bn induces an isomorphism in homology.
+\bn is a homotopy equivalence.
 In fact, we will show that the above map induces an isomorphism of chain complexes.
-It is clear that the induced map is an injection for either choice of $\dagger$, so it remains to prove that the natural map is a surjection.
+It is clear that the induced map is a well--defined injection for either choice of $\dagger \in \{\face, \adj\}$, so it remains to prove that this induced map is a surjection.